-- Associate Provost Chandler will notify departments of their recruitment and interviewing budgets in order to plan their advertising (beyond the standard outlets below) and campus visits. - Once a chair has an approved Recruitment Certification Plan (which includes their detailed Search Plan) from the CDO, the hiring department will submit the Recruitment Certification Plan and a brief Job Description/Position Announcement (used for advertisements) to AP Chandler (kchandler@jjay.cuny.edu). - The Recruitment Certification Plan must identify conference(s) at which the department will recruit: location(s), date(s), duration and names of P&B/search committee members who will attend (if any). - The standard bundle for advertising includes CUNYfirst, The New York Times, Black Issues in Higher Education, Diversity, Hispanic Outlook, and Chronicle of Higher Education website.
-If the department wishes to advertise in a particular journal, periodical, or website in addition to the standard advertising bundle, the Recruitment Certification Plan should include the name of the journal, periodical, or website, the cost of advertising and the deadline by which copy must be submitted.
-For instance, many professional organizations have mechanisms for sharing job ads (e.g., American Psychological Association; Association of Black Psychologists; Association of Black Sociologists; Association of Women in Mathematics). - For advertising in additional outlets, departments must provide copy of the text to be used.
-If you wish to have the College pay for the ads you plan to post (versus getting reimbursed), please notify AP Chandler ASAP (kchandler@jjay.cuny.edu). - Hiring departments are expected to conduct proactive, vigorous, and timely national searches.
-The Provost may cancel or carry over searches that cast the net so narrowly, begin so late, or take so long as to raise questions about the quality of the applicant pool and the eventual hires. - When the search has closed and the search committee has evaluated the applicants, the search committee chair must submit the Applicant Flow log to the CDO.
-No interviews can be scheduled until the applicant pool (as per the flow log) has been certified by CDO Gabriela Leal. - We encourage the use of phone interviews and technology such as Skype and Zoom to help screen initial candidates and narrow down your selection to two finalists for a campus visit.
+- Academic Operations will notify departments of their advertising/recruitment (beyond the standard outlets below) and interviewing budgets for campus visits.
+You may not go over budget, however, you can supplement support for costs with other departmental funds, if available (e.g., overhead funds). - The standard bundle for advertising includes CUNYfirst, The New York Times, Black Issues in Higher Education, Diversity, Hispanic Outlook, and the Chronicle of Higher Education website. - Once approved by the CDO, the hiring department submits their Recruitment Certification Plan (which includes a detailed Search Plan) and a brief Job Description/Position Announcement (used for advertisements) to Academic Operations (AAOps@jjay.cuny.edu). - The Recruitment Certification Plan must identify conference(s) at which the department will recruit: location(s), date(s), duration and names of P&B/search committee members who will attend (if any). - To advertise in a particular journal, periodical, or website in addition to the standard advertising bundle, the Recruitment Certification Plan should include the name of the journal, periodical, or website, the cost of advertising and the deadline by which copy must be submitted.
+For instance, many professional organizations have mechanisms for sharing job ads (e.g., Association of Black Psychologists; Association of Black Sociologists; Association of Women in Mathematics). - If you want the College pay for the ads directly (versus getting reimbursed), please notify Academic Operations ASAP (aaops@jjay.cuny.edu).
+Provide copy of the text to be used, link and deadline and any login information required. - Hiring departments are expected to conduct proactive, vigorous, and timely national searches.
+The Provost may cancel or carry over searches that cast the net so narrowly, begin so late, or take so long as to raise questions about the quality of the applicant pool and the eventual hires. - When the application deadline has passed and the search committee has evaluated all applicants, the search committee chair submits the Applicant Flow log to the CDO.
+As stated above, no interviews can be scheduled until the applicant pool (via the flow log) has been certified by CDO Gabriela Leal.

+• We encourage the use of phone interviews and technology such as Skype and Zoom to help screen initial candidates and narrow down your selection to two or three finalists for campus visits.